Yale University Art Gallery: 20th century

 Although the Art Gallery with steel structure and reinforced concrete may seem simple to the eye, it was designed in a rigorous process.
 Kahn and Anne Tyng, the first woman licensed as an architect in the state of Pennsylvania and an employee of Kahn's independent practice, "devised a slab that was to be poured into metal forms in the shape of three-sided pyramids.
 When the forms were removed, they left a thick mass of concrete imprinted with tetrahedral openings."
 The triangular ceiling of the gallery was designed by Tyng, who was fascinated by geometry and octet-truss construction.

 Kahn's addition "was...a box...of glass, steel, concrete, and tiny beige bricks", and had none of the features of the earlier galleries.
 One critic said that Kahn's building "could have scarcely have been distinguished from a Woolco discount store in a shopping center", and that the interior looked like an "underground parking garage".

 In 1998, the gallery began a major renovation and expansion.
 A renovation of the 1953 building was completed in December 2006 by Polshek Partnership Architects, who returned many spaces to Kahn's original vision.

 21st century

 The project was completed on December 12, 2012, at a cost of $135 million, under then-director Jock Reynolds.
 The expanded space totals 69,975 sqft.

 In December 2011, the museum announced an $11 million gift from alumnus Stephen Susman, to create additional art exhibition galleries in a newly created fourth floor atop the Old Yale Art Gallery building.
 The expansion was completed in 2012, and included space for a rooftop sculpture garden.

-Trumbull Gallery built in 1832

-On the second floor (of the gallery) was a very valuable collection of paintings by John Trumbull, mainly of historical events.
-Among them were his well-known paintings of the Battle of Bunker Hill, Death of Montgomery before Quebec, Surrender of Lord Cornwallis, Declaration of Independence, etc. Trumbull gave the paintings to Yale in consideration of an annuity of $1,000 and subject to the condition that he and his wife should be forever buried beneath the pictures.